cyrilletuzi/vscode-angular-schematics/README.md

 ### Component suffixes

-Angular CLI >= 9 introduces a new `--type` option for component generation, to change the component's suffix.
+Angular CLI has a `--type` option for component generation, to change the component's suffix.

 For example, `ng g hello --type page` will generate the `hello.page.ts` file with a `HelloPage` class (instead of the `hello.component.ts` file with a `HelloComponent` class).